fossabot/monad/README.md

 the execution [developer overview](docs/overview.md), which explains how execution and consensus fit together, and where in the source tree you can find different pieces of functionality.

+## Metrics dashboard (docs)

+A lightweight static dashboard is available under `docs/` to visualize metrics from this app or any Prometheus/JSON endpoints.

+How to open locally:

+1. Serve the `docs/` directory to allow XHR to local files/URLs:

+   - Python: `python3 -m http.server -d docs 8080`
+   - Node: `npx http-server docs -p 8080 --no-cache`

+2. Open `http://localhost:8080/dashboard.html` in your browser.

+3. Add one or more sources:
+   - Paste a metrics URL (e.g., `http://localhost:9100/metrics`) and click “Add URL”.
+   - Or use the file picker to load local files (Prometheus text or JSON).

+4. Try the included samples in `docs/`:
+   - `metrics-sample.txt`
+   - `metrics-sample.json`

+Notes:
+- Prometheus text parsing supports `name{label="value"} number` lines; comments are ignored.
+- JSON parsing accepts arrays of `{ name, value, labels? }` or simple object maps.
+- Auto-refresh interval is configurable; use “Refresh Now” for manual fetch.